 PhD , Masters and other postgraduate funding: Employer Funding and Sponsorship

-If you are considering postgraduate study that is in any way related to your job, it is worth researching funding schemes your employer may have, and/or approaching your HR Department, Training Department or line manager.
+If you are considering postgraduate study that is related to your job, it is worth researching funding schemes your employer may have, and/or approaching your HR Department, Training Department or line manager.

-Organisations that cannot support you in terms of money may allow you some study leave, although you will need to check whether this is paid or unpaid (more likely) and how much study leave you can take on this basis.
-If it is unpaid you should also check what effect this could have on your status as an employee, particularly if you effectively become a part-time employee if for example you take study leave over a long period on a regular basis such as one day per week.
+If your employer cannot offer you financial support, they may allow you some study leave, although you will need to check whether this is paid or unpaid (more likely) and how much study leave you can take on this basis.
+If it is unpaid, check what effect this could have on your status as an employee, and on things like your salary and pension, particularly if you effectively become a part-time employee if for example you take study leave over a long period on a regular basis such as one day per week.